tewhey-lab/MPRA_oligo_barcode_pipeline/README.md

      }
  ```

-**NB: For the replicate fastq files, a single fastq.gz file is required for each replicate, if there are more than one they should be concatenated together.
+**NB: For the reference fasta, make sure it contains _only_ the CRE sequences and not the flanking sequence.
+For the replicate fastq files, a single fastq.gz file is required for each replicate, if there are more than one they should be concatenated together.
 This can be done quickly using the `merge_*.sh` files in the `setup` folder**

 There are several optional inputs designed to make use easier.
  - `MPRAmatch.barcode_orientation` / `MPRAcount.barcode_orientation` : Integer, default to 2.
 Pulls barcode 5' to 3' end.
 If set to 1 barcode will be pulled in 3' to 5' orientation.